-NORTHERN VIRGINIA TRANSPORTATION AUTHORITY M E M O R A N D U M
+NORTHERN VIRGINIA TRANSPORTATION AUTHORITY M E M O R A N D U M funds for City of Fairfax

+TO: Chair Randall and Members

+SUBJECT: Approval of Reallocation of Regional Surface Transportation Program (RSTP)

-TO: Chair Randall and Members Northern Virginia Transportation Authority FROM: Monica Backmon, CEO SUBJECT: Approval of Reallocation of Regional Surface Transportation Program (RSTP) funds for City of Fairfax DATE: November 10, 2021
+1. Purpose.
+To inform the Northern Virginia Transportation Authority (NVTA) of Regional Jurisdiction and Agency Coordinating Committee (RJACC) Approval of Regional Surface Transportation Program (RSTP) funds for City of Fairfax.

-- 1. Purpose.
-To inform the Northern Virginia Transportation Authority (NVTA) of Regional Jurisdiction and Agency Coordinating Committee (RJACC) Approval of Regional Surface Transportation Program (RSTP) funds for City of Fairfax. - 2.
-Background: On September 11, 2008, the Authority delegated the authority to approve requests to reallocate Congestion Mitigation and Air Quality (CMAQ) and Regional Surface Transportation Program (RSTP) funding between projects that were previously approved by the NVTA to the Regional Jurisdiction and Agency Coordinating Committee (RJACC).
+2. Background: On September 11, 2008, the Authority delegated the authority to approve requests to reallocate Congestion Mitigation and Air Quality (CMAQ) and Regional Surface Transportation Program (RSTP) funding between projects that were previously approved by the NVTA to the Regional Jurisdiction and Agency Coordinating Committee (RJACC).